 READ MORE: 6 BEACHES YOU HAVE TO VISIT IN MEXICO

 5. A chance to escape from it all

 Mexico has always had a reputation of being one of the world’s best hideouts.
 From the beaches of Tulum and Oaxaca to the haciendas in the Yucatan.
 You won’t have to search long and hard to find your perfect escape.
 La Casa Que Canta was one of my hideaways this year.
 And for our Editor in Chief, Julia Cosgrove, her “go to” is Amansala in Tulum.

 Spending time in Chiapas, I developed a love for, and a fascination with, Mexico’s indigenous culture.
 The textiles are beautifully hand-woven and the people here use clothes and patterns as form of communication.
 Chiapas isn’t one of Mexico’s most traveled areas, so the opportunity to get off the beaten path and beneath the surface is at your fingertips.

 7. Music you can’t help but dance to

 From mariachi to modern rock, Mexico knows how to play infectious tunes.
 Head to Guadalajara to spend time in the place that calls mariachi home.
 Or when you’re in Mexico City, take a trip to Plaza Garibaldi.
 If modern is more your style, download some of Mana’s best tracks.

-8. Tequila and Mescal:
+8. Tequila and Mescal, your new best friends

 I’m a huge fan of these truly Mexican spirits.
 And it takes a trip to Jalisco and Oaxaca to begin to understand the depth and variety of flavors tequila and mescal affords.
 Shake off your awful memories of getting drunk on Cuervo as a teenager and begin to explore the quality of real 100% agave-made tequila.
 You’ll leave the hangover at home.